Gustav Meyer: Life and works

-Meyer is considered to be the linguist that scientifically proved that the Albanian language belongs to the Indo-European family.
-He is known to have held a long correspondence with Jeronim de Rada, an Albanian leading figure of the Albanian National Awakening.
+Meyer is considered to be the linguist who proved scientifically that the Albanian language belongs to the Indo-European family.
+He is known to have held a long correspondence with Jeronim de Rada, a leading Albanian figure of the Albanian National Awakening.

-Gustav Meyer died on August 27, 1900 in Straßgang near Graz.
-In honour of his contributions to Albanology a grammar school in Tirana, Albania bears his name.
+Gustav Meyer died on August 27, 1900, in Straßgang near Graz.
+In honour of his contributions to Albanology, a grammar school in Tirana, Albania bears his name.